Application fee or proof of fee exemption

 Note that for some countries, the university must send the transcripts directly to University Admission in Sweden and you cannot send them yourself at all.

-If general, your documents are issued in any language other than Swedish, Danish, Norwegian or English, you will need an authorised translation (unless the country-specific rules state otherwise).
+In general, if your documents are issued in any language other than Swedish, Danish, Norwegian or English, you will need an authorised translation (unless the country-specific rules state otherwise).
 Your university will be able to provide you with translated transcripts or with a list of authorised translators.

 Read more at universityadmissions.se: